THOUGHTS

 Natural language processing is a great way to reduce the time spent on data entry work for physicians and facilitates them to allot more time to patients.
 However, this comes with its own set of challenges.
 Firstly, the clarity of the output will largely depend on the physician’s way of words.
 This could hamper the reliability of the report.
 Secondly, with such technology, patient privacy is at stake.
 Although countries like the US and UK have strong medical data privacy regulations, especially in the case of data transmission, we still come across data breach instances.
 Such breaches can lead to healthcare fraud especially in the case of medical insurance.

 Choosing the right EHR system that fits the needs of your organization can be challenging.
-Get in touch with an expert from Infiniti Research and learn how we help clients better understand organizational requirements and identify solutions that fulfill organizational needs effectively.

 We help our clients make smarter decisions to achieve rapid business growth